You should be able to go home on the same day as your cataract surgery.

 - avoid swimming for 4 to 6 weeks

-- rub your eye
+- do not rub your eyes

-- do any strenuous exercise or housework
+- do not do any strenuous exercise or housework

 You could arrange for someone to help take care of you until your vision returns, particularly if the vision in your other eye is poor.